8 Top-Rated Attractions & Things to Do in Deadwood, SD

 - Address: 22 Van Buren Street, Deadwood, South Dakota

-4 Broken Boot Gold Mine
+4. Broken Boot Gold Mine

-Operating as an authentic gold mine from 1876 to 1904 and providing a successful tourist attraction from 1954 to present times, the Broken Boot Gold Mine takes visitors underground to explore Deadwood's historic gold rush past.
-Tours are available every thirty minutes at the Broken Boot Gold Mine, and by exploring the ore car paths, visitors witness the once-working areas of countless miners looking to literally strike gold in the Black Hills.
-Each visitor to Broken Boot Gold Mine earns a souvenir stock certificate from the mine, and for a small additional price, young explorers are encouraged to pan for their own gold with a high chance of finding something worth bringing back home.
+Each visitor to Broken Boot Gold Mine earns a souvenir stock certificate from the mine.
+For a small additional price, young explorers are encouraged to pan for their own gold with a high chance of finding something worth bringing back home.

 Address: 1200 Pioneer Way, Deadwood, South Dakota

-5 Days of 76 Museum
+5. Days of 76 Museum

-The brick and mortar of the museum stems from needing storage space for the horse-drawn wagons from the Days of 76 parade that first took place in 1924.
+The brick and mortar museum stems from needing storage space for the horse-drawn wagons from the Days of '76 parade that first took place in 1924.
 Through additions to the inventory plus a brand-new building in 2004, the current Days of 76 Museum was born and now offers 32,000-square feet of exhibits and artifacts to explore.

 Address: 18 Seventy-Six Drive, Deadwood, South Dakota

-6 Mount Moriah Cemetery
+6. Mount Moriah Cemetery

-Sitting high above the city and nestled deep into the Black Hills landscape, Mount Moriah Cemetery is the final resting place for some of Deadwood's most notable characters.
-Not only can you find the gravesites of people like Wild Bill, Calamity Jane, Preacher Smith, and Potato Creek Johnny, but through informational exhibits and hand-outs, you can learn more about the people behind these now iconic names.
+Sitting high above the city and nestled deep into the Black Hills, Mount Moriah Cemetery is the final resting place for some of Deadwood's most notable characters.
+Not only can you find the gravesites of people like "Wild Bill" Hickock, Calamity Jane, Preacher Smith, and Potato Creek Johnny, but through informational exhibits and handouts, you can learn more about the people behind these now iconic names.

 Address: 10 Mount Moriah Drive, Deadwood, South Dakota

-7 Tatanka: Story of The Bison
+7. Tatanka: Story of The Bison

 Address: 100 Tatanka Drive, Deadwood, South Dakota

-8 Mount Theodore Roosevelt Monument
+8. Mount Theodore Roosevelt Monument

-Also known as the "Friendship Tower," the Mount Theodore Roosevelt Monument stands just under three miles north of downtown Deadwood and was spurred to completion in 1919 by Deadwood's first mayor, Seth Bullock.
-Stemming from a close relationship with Theodore Roosevelt, Bullock wanted to commemorate the president and one-time Medora, North Dakota sheriff and commissioned a 30-foot stone tower.
+Also known as the "Friendship Tower," the Mount Theodore Roosevelt Monument stands just under three miles north of downtown Deadwood.
+It was spurred to completion in 1919 by Deadwood's first mayor, Seth Bullock.
+Stemming from a close relationship with Theodore Roosevelt, Bullock wanted to commemorate the president and one-time Medora, North Dakota sheriff, and so he commissioned this 30-foot stone tower.

 Where to Stay in Deadwood for Sightseeing